stenafoArigo/Perception_Localization_Mapping-Project/README.md

 # Perception, Localization, Mapping and Navigation Pipeline

 This repository contains a complete software pipeline developed in C/C++ for the localization, mapping, and navigation of mobile robots.
-The university project was developed for the Robotics course at the Politecnico di Milano[cite: 2].
+The university project was developed for the Robotics course at the Politecnico di Milano.
 The work is divided into two main parts.

 ## Part 1: Odometry Computation (AgileX Bunker Pro)

-This section focuses on tracking the position of the AgileX Bunker Pro robot[cite: 2].
-The goal of the project is to compute the odometry starting from partial encoder data[cite: 2].
-All modules have been implemented in C/C++ within a ROS package named `first_project`[cite: 2].
+This section focuses on tracking the position of the AgileX Bunker Pro robot .
+The goal of the project is to compute the odometry starting from partial encoder data .
+All modules have been implemented in C/C++ within a ROS package named `first_project` .

-* The `odometer` node is designed to subscribe to the `/bunker_status` topic receiving messages of type `bunker_msgs/msg/BunkerStatus`[cite: 2].
+* The `odometer` node is designed to subscribe to the `/bunker_status` topic receiving messages of type `bunker_msgs/msg/BunkerStatus` .
-* The `odometer` node publishes the computed pose on the `/project_odom` topic using the `nav_msgs/Odometry` message type and manages the `tf` transformation between `odom` and `base_link2`[cite: 2].
+* The `odometer` node publishes the computed pose on the `/project_odom` topic using the `nav_msgs/Odometry` message type and manages the `tf` transformation between `odom` and `base_link2`
-* There is a service called `reset` which, when called, completely resets the odometry value to zero for both position and orientation[cite: 2].
+* There is a service called `reset` which, when called, completely resets the odometry value to zero for both position and orientation .
-* The `tf_error` node evaluates accuracy by computing the distance between the real transformation (`base_link`) obtained from the data provided in the ROS Bag format and the computed transformation (`base_link2`)[cite: 2].
+* The `tf_error` node evaluates accuracy by computing the distance between the real transformation (`base_link`) obtained from the data provided in the ROS Bag format and the computed transformation (`base_link2`).
-* The `tf_error` node publishes the results on `/tf_error_msg` via a custom message (`first_project/tf_error_msg`)[cite: 2].
+* The `tf_error` node publishes the results on `/tf_error_msg` via a custom message (`first_project/tf_error_msg`).
-* The fields of the error message include the header, tf error, time from start, and the total traveled distance expressed in meters[cite: 2].
+* The fields of the error message include the header, tf error, time from start, and the total traveled distance expressed in meters.
-* The `first_project.launch.py` file starts the two nodes simultaneously[cite: 2].
+* The `first_project.launch.py` file starts the two nodes simultaneously .
-* The launch file automatically opens the RViz environment loading a specific configuration file that visualizes the transformations in a top view[cite: 2].
+* The launch file automatically opens the RViz environment loading a specific configuration file that visualizes the transformations in a top view.

 ## Part 2: Mapping, SLAM, and Navigation (Agile Scout Mini)